awsdocs/amazon-vpc-peering-guide/doc_source/troubleshoot-vpc-peering-connections.md

 + For EC2 instances, verify that the security groups for the EC2 instances allow traffic from the peer VPC\.
 For more information, see [Reference peer security groups](vpc-peering-security-groups.md)\.
 + For each resource in each VPC, verify that the network ACL for its subnet allows traffic from the peer VPC\.

-You can also use VPC Reachability Analyzer to identify the component with a configuration issue, such as a route table, security group, or network ACL\.
-For more information, see the [VPC Reachability Analyzer Guide](https://docs.aws.amazon.com/vpc/latest/reachability/)\.
+You can also use Reachability Analyzer to identify the component with a configuration issue, such as a route table, security group, or network ACL\.
+For more information, see the [Reachability Analyzer Guide](https://docs.aws.amazon.com/vpc/latest/reachability/)\.